 Each plant type can be assigned a limit.
 If their number falls below that limit, the plants and seeds of that type will be excluded from cookery.
 If the number rises above the limit +20, then cooking will be allowed.

 The plugin needs a fortress to be loaded and will deactivate automatically otherwise.
 You have to reactivate with 'seedwatch start' after you load the game.

 '''

 all Adds all plants from the abbreviation list to the watch list.

-start Start watching.

-stop Stop watching.

-info Display whether seedwatch is watching, and the watch list.

-clear Clears the watch list.

 '''